 The result of our projects is usually the creation of a new site or updating the functionality of existing ones.
 Depending on the format and scale, it takes from 2 to 12 weeks.
 The development of a full-fledged turnkey corporate website takes on average 6 – 8 weeks.

-Usually, 3 – 4 people participate in each project, but for large projects, we involve additional narrow specialists for non-core work.
+Usually, 3 – 4 people participate in each project, but for large projects, we involve additional niche specialists for non-core work.
 In addition, as the owner of the studio, I am personally involved in the key stages of each project.

 Screenshot from the Letsmake.site website